rhevorn/shape/docs/USAGE.md

 It changes nil only.
 A non-nil empty slice/map stays empty.

-For scalar element contracts, the common pointer/slice forms also have fluent
+For scalar element Schemas, the common pointer/slice forms also have fluent
 shortcuts:

 ```go